From concept to combat

 Barna told me that the umbrella name for this project is Battlefield Use Fuel of the future.
 You see, Barna is an old pilot himself, having flown the B-52 for 25 years.
 He has a sentimental attachment to the old bird.
 So, somehow the acronym for the entire program, Battlefield Use Fuel of the future, is BUFF.
 BUFF has already a request from the Air Force for 100 million gallons of synthetic fuel, and according to Barna, the Navy has also requested 100 million gallons of jet fuel.

 The Air Force will continue to test Syntroleum, the domestic synfuel in the B-52, slowly ramping up to all eight engines.
-Eventually, the testing will have to be done for cold weather testing, probably in Minot, ND.
-When I mentioned that I would likely be passing on a cold weather testing show, since I was shivering when it was in the 50s, a military person looked at me and said, “That might be one for the lieutenants.”
+Eventually, the testing will have to be done for cold-weather testing, probably in Minot, ND.
+When I mentioned that I would likely be passing on a cold-weather testing show, since I was shivering when it was in the 50s, a military person looked at me and said, “That might be one for the lieutenants.”

-Currently, there are no Gas-to-liquids (GTL) or coal-to-liquids (CTL) being produced in the US.
+Currently, there are no Gas-to-liquids (GTL) or coal-to-liquid (CTL) being produced in the US.
 Sasol, an oil company from South Africa, is producing CTL and GTL and South African Airlines is using these fuels in their commercial flights.
 Besides military applications, successful testing of Syntroleums FT jet fuel could lead to opportunities with commercial airlines.

 The United States is the Saudi Arabia of coal, and the states that have that coal want it produced into CTL.
-Ultra clean fuels, a division of WMPI – (reprocesses waste coal) is in PA and looks like PA maybe closer.
-They have land, coal companies, FT (Sasol) and state and federal government support.
+Ultra-clean fuels, a division of WMPI – (reprocesses waste coal) is in PA and looks like PA may be closer.
+They have land, coal companies, FT (Sasol), and state and federal government support.
 They are working on financing now, and according to John W. Rich, JR, President of WMPI PTY, LLC, should be done in 6 months.
 After funding is procured, it will take 30 months of construction.
-Approximately three years from now, ultra clean fuels would be producing 45 million gallons of jet fuel a year.
+Approximately three years from now, ultra-clean fuels would be producing 45 million gallons of jet fuel a year.